knifelees3/my_pictures/README.md

 # my_pictures
-to store pictures of my blog
+My personal blog need show some pcitures, I try to store the pictures in this repository.